 King Biscuit $$ — This small Tokyo blues bar is named after an old radio program that used to run in the Southern states of the US.
 It’s a small, dimly lit place that’s dripping with a noir atmosphere.
 The bar specializes in whisky with some 100 options available, but also has cocktails for the non-whiskey drinkers in your group.
 Come alone or with one or two friends, because the snug spot only has room for 20 people.

 Bar BenFiddich $$ — Opened by one of the city’s most esteemed mixologists, Hiroyasu Kayama, Bar BenFiddich specializes in amaro, gin, absinthe, and whisky.
 The cocktails are made with house-made infusions, many of which use plants grown on Kayama’s family farm just north of Tokyo.
 There’s a large collection of old spirits here, and you can try them neat or in cocktails.
-BenFiddich is well known internationally and gets crowded, so plan your visit well ahead time.
+BenFiddich is well known internationally and gets crowded, so plan your visit to this bar in Tokyo well ahead time.

 8bit Cafe $$ — 8bit is on the fifth floor of an office building, so can be a little harder to find than your typical watering hole.
 Once you get there, though, you’ll find video game ephemera from the 80s and 90s, including classics like Super Mario, Zelda, and Sonic.
 The video game goods aren’t just for references and nostalgia — you can play them while drinking cocktails named after the characters.
 Definitely one of the best bars in Tokyo.